We found 5 providers with an interest in chemodenervation and who accept Humana Platinum near Kissimmee, FL.

 All Interests: Restless Leg Syndrome, Radiculopathy, Nuclear Stress Test, Hypertension, Lower Back Pain, Migraine, ...
 (Read more)

-Dr. Ly Nguyen specializes in ophthalmology (eye disease).
-Dr. Nguyen (or staff) speaks the following foreign languages: Spanish and Vietnamese.
-Dr. Nguyen's hospital/clinic affiliations include St. Cloud Regional Medical Center, Osceola Regional Medical Center, and Orlando Health.
-She attended medical school at the University of Hawaii at Manoa, John A. Burns School of Medicine.
-For her residency, Dr. Nguyen trained at a hospital affiliated with the University of Hawaii at Manoa and a hospital affiliated with the University of Colorado Denver.
-Patients gave her an average rating of 4.0 stars out of 5.
-She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Ly Nguyen is an ophthalmology (eye disease) specialist in Saint Cloud, FL, Kissimmee, FL, and Orlando, FL.
+Dr. Nguyen (or staff) is conversant in Spanish and Vietnamese.
+Dr. Nguyen's professional affiliations include St. Cloud Regional Medical Center, Osceola Regional Medical Center, and Orlando Health.
+Before performing her residency at a hospital affiliated with the University of Hawaii at Manoa and a hospital affiliated with the University of Colorado Denver, Dr. Nguyen attended the University of Hawaii at Manoa, John A. Burns School of Medicine.
+She has a 4.0 out of 5 star average patient rating.
+She honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Relevant Interests: , Dysport injection, Botox injection